Lund University Logo

 Research areas: software engineering, requirements engineering, software quality, software innovation, software product management, and empirical research methods in software engineering.

-Current teaching: Introduction to Programming in Scala EDAB05, Software Requirements Engineering ETSN15.
+Current teaching: Introduction to Programming in Scala EDAB05, Software Requirements Engineering ETSN15, Scientific Theory for Engineers EDAG10.

-Member of: REFSQ, REJ, and the Scala Improvement Process (SIP) Committee
+Member of: REFSQ Program Committee, REJ Editorial Board, and the Scala Improvement Process (SIP) Committee

 Contact information